 Landlords retain the right to prohibit cannabis cultivation on their properties.

 California voters legalized adult-use cannabis by approving Proposition 64 in November 2016.
 While personal adult-use cannabis activity became immediately legal upon the passage of Proposition 64, commercial cannabis activity requires a State license.
-On January 1, 2018, the Bureau of Cannabis Control began issuing temporary commercial cannabis licenses; however, local jurisdictions retain the ability to prohibit and regulate all commercial cannabis activity.
+On January 1, 2018, the Bureau of Cannabis Control began issuing commercial cannabis licenses; however, local jurisdictions retain the ability to prohibit and regulate all commercial cannabis activity.

 Thank you to the 1,595 people who responded to the Cannabis Community Survey in February 2018.
 Results of the survey can be found here.